 For the Fitness Buff: A Class at Savannah Cirque

-You know I’m always up for anything acrobatic.
-I think the fact that I wanted to be a gymnast growing up but was neither short enough—I hit 5’5″ in elementary school and wound up gaining another two inches in height later on—or flexible enough to do so led me to fall in love with aerial arts and AcroYoga as an adult.
-So when my local friend Susan told me that Savannah’s first circus center opened a year ago, I knew how we’d be spending our first morning in town.
+You know I’m always up for anything acrobatic, and my love for adventure and athletics led me to fall in love with aerial arts and AcroYoga as an adult.
+So when my local friend Susan told me that there were sporty activities in Savannah at a circus center, I knew how we’d be spending our first morning in town.

 For the Beer Drinker: An Afternoon in Starland District